 Since 2002 Paul has been a freelance radio programming consultant, working with a number of clients.
 He has also worked on a number of applications for new FM radio station licences in both the UK and Republic of Ireland, including several winners.

 In 2007 he was part of the launch team at Jack FM Oxfordshire, with responsibility for programming.
-Paul continues to work with the team at Jack, and its sister station Jack 2 providing regular Rajar analysis as well as carrying out other research and programming-related work.
-He is also undertakes project work for their parent company OXIS Media.
+Paul continues to work with the team at Jack, and its other “siblings” Jack 2, Jack 3 and Union Jack providing regular Rajar analysis as well as carrying out other research and programming-related work.
+He also undertakes other project work for their parent company OXIS Media.